 MAGL 5330 (3-3-0) Introduction to Missiology

-An introductory study of the theory and practice of Christian missions, analyzing how the gospel is best communicated to in specific cross-cultural situations.
+An introductory study of the theory and practice of Christian missions, analyzing how the gospel is best communicated in specific cross-cultural situations.
 The course challenges students to consider how they can share Christian faith with those who have no prior access to the gospel.
 The course content includes biblical foundations for missions, theology of missions, history of missions, dynamics of cross-cultural adaptation and communication, encountering world religions, discovering more effective missions strategies and contemporary issues in missions practice.
 Fall, Online.

 MAGL 5331 (3-3-0) Cross-Cultural Living and Ministry

 The course provides orientation to people who will work in international or ethnically diverse settings where personal adaptation to a different language and culture is required.
 The course focuses on acquiring insights and skills for cultural adaptation, language acquisition, and contextualization of lifestyle, communication practices, and gospel witness.
 Students are involved in cross-cultural exercise to learn how to relate positively to those of other cultures and worldviews.
 Fall, Online.